aquariumbio/pfish/README.md

 Pfish has two parts: the wrapper script, and the pfish Docker image.

-1. Update the wrapper script by running the install script mentioned above.
+1. Update the wrapper script by running the install script `make install` mentioned above.
 2. Update the pfish image by running

    ```bash
    pfish update
    ```

-Note that the image is updated more frequently than the wrapper script.
+*Note*: The image is updated more frequently than the wrapper script.

 ## Configuring